ageev/Pi-hole/README.md

 sudo docker-compose up -d
 ```
 4. all done!
+if you need to upgrade the container, stop it 1st.
+Run ```sudo docker system prune -a```.
+This will remove everything except the pi-hole config/logs folder.
+And do the (3) again.

 # Step 2.
 Adding proper route to docker's macvlan network adapter
 Docker's macvlan adapters are available for LAN users, but are not available for DSM/Docker users.
 Generaly speaking that's not an issue, but if you want, for example, to add pi-hole to your home-assistant container running on the same docker (like I did) you need this.